emit-interns/MAGICAL/README.md

+# For Interns #

-# Setup Guide #
+## Setup Guide ##

-Open this repository in codespaces. .devcontainer contains configurations to automatically build the docker container.
+Open this repository in Github Codespaces. .devcontainer contains configurations to automatically build the docker container.

-When adding new features, create a new branch and make a pull request.
+When adding new features, create a new issue underneath the issues tab, and then make a branch and checkout into it.

 Launch.json contains some debug setups.
-If you want to run the debugger, just press Ctrl+P or the top search bar, and type "debug COMP/NOT/ADC1" etc
+If you want to run the debugger, just press Ctrl+P or the top search bar, and type `debug COMP/NOT/ADC1` etc

-## Weird Things ##
+## Known Issues ##

+### ImportError: No module named magicalFlow ###
-If python can't find the magicalflow library, make sure you're using the below as your python install `/usr/local/bin/python3`
+Make sure you're using the below as your python install `/usr/local/bin/python3`

+### Running debugger and I get an error at gdspy.write_gds() ###

-If you're running the debugger for the first time, you might have some errors about a missing gds folder.
-Just create a new gds folder underneath the example directory (for example, just create a new gds folder underneath /examples/adc1)
+Just create a new gds folder underneath the example directory (for example, `mkdir gds` underneath `MAGICAL/examples/comp`)

+### Updated files in device_generation but no changes happening when I run flow ###

+If you update any files underneath folders other than flow/ (i.e. device_generation/, ConstGen/), you need to `pip install` the updated library

+If you're running in Github Codespaces, just type the following commands

+`cd /workspaces/MAGICAL`

+`pip install device_generation/` (Replace device_generation with the folder you updated)

 # MAGICAL #